lmullen/cchc/README.md

 ### License

-All code is copyrighted &copy; 2021 Lincoln A. Mullen.
+All code is copyrighted &copy; 2021–2022 Lincoln Mullen.
 Code is licensed [CC0 1.0 Universal](https://github.com/lmullen/cchc/blob/main/LICENSE).

 ## Using the application